tessercat/daoistic-book/daodejing/68/english.md

-To be civilized,
+Be civilized,
 don't be warlike.

-To be a good warrior,
+Be a good warrior,
 don’t get angry.

+Defeat your enemies,
-To be good at defeating the enemy, don't engage them.
+don't engage them.

-To be a good commander,
+Be a good commander,
 demote yourself.

 It's about nonviolence,